 [11ax D2.2, P91L17]

 If the value of the AID12 subfield is neither 0 nor 2045, then the RU Allocation subfield of the User Info field indicates the RU used by the HE TB PPDU of the STA identified by the AID12 subfield.
-[11738, 13846]The first bit, B12, is set to 0 to indicate that the allocated RU is located within the primary 80 MHz and is set to 1 to indicate that the allocated RU is located within the secondary 80 MHz.
+[11738, 13846]If the AID12 field is 0 or 2045, then the RU Allocation subfield indicates the first RU of one or more contiguous RA-RUs.
+The first bit, B12, is set to 0 to indicate that the allocated RU is located within the primary 80 MHz and is set to 1 to indicate that the allocated RU is located within the secondary 80 MHz.
 The mapping of the subsequent 7 bits, B19-B13, to the RU allocation is defined in Table 9-25h (The encoding of B19–B13 of the RU Allocation subfield).

 [11ax D2.2, P92L24]

-[11738, 13846]If the AID12 field is 0 or 2045, then the RU Allocation subfield indicates the first RU of one or more contiguous RA-RUs.
-If there is more than one RA-RU, the sizes of all RA-RUs are the same and equal to the size of the first RU.
+[11738, 13846]If there is more than one RA-RU, the sizes of all RA-RUs are the same and equal to the size of the first RU.
 Further, all the remaining subfields of the User Info field apply to all the RA-RUs.

-[12377]The Target RSSI subfield of the User Info field indicates the target receive signal power averaged over the AP's antenna connectors for the HE TB PPDU that is the response to the Trigger frame.
+[12377]The Target RSSI subfield of the User Info field indicates the expected receive signal power for the assigned RU averaged over the AP's antenna connectors for the HE TB PPDU that is the response to the Trigger frame.
 The resolution for the Target RSSI subfield in the User Info field is 1 dB.
 The Target RSSI subfield encoding is defined in Table 9-25i (Target RSSI subfield encoding).

 [11ax D2.2, P93L36]

-The Trigger Dependent User Info subfield in the User Info field is optionally present based on the value of the Trigger Type field.
+The Trigger Dependent User Info subfield in the User Info field is optionally present based on the value of the Trigger Type field (see 9.3.1.23.1 (Basic Trigger Variant) to 9.3.1.23.8 (NDP Feedback Report Poll (NFRP))).
 [13334]

 [11ax D2.2, P93L61]

 The Padding field is optionally present in a Trigger frame to extend the frame length to give the recipient STAs enough time to prepare a response for transmission a SIFS after the frame is received.
 The Padding field of the Trigger frame, if present, is at least two octets in length and is set to all 1s.
 The start of the Padding field is identified by the value 4095 in the AID12 subfield of a User Info field that would otherwise be present.
 An AP can use any type of padding to satisfy the duration requirement (see 27.5.3.2.2 (Padding for Trigger frame or frame containing UMRS Control subfield)).
-An example of how to compute the length, LPAD,MAC, of the Padding field (if present) to meet the duration requirements is given below.[12378]
+If Padding field is present in a Trigger frame, it’s length (in octets) LPAD,MAC, can be computed as shown below to satisfy the MinTrigProcTime (see Table 9-262z) specified by the non-AP STAs that are the recipients of the Trigger frame (see 27.5.3.2.2 (Padding for Trigger frame or frame containing UMRS Control subfield)).[12378]

 UMRS Control